opendcs/opendcs/docs/source/reservoir-evaporation-algorithm.rst

 +-----------+------------------+----------------------------------------------+

 .. note::
-   See :ref:`ResEvap Documentation <legacy-resevap-computation>` to better understand how the algorithm behaves.
+   See :ref:`ResEvap Documentation <resevap-computation>` to better understand how the algorithm behaves.